openmrv/MRV/Modules_2/coded.md

 ![alt_text](images/CODED/img30.png "image_tooltip")

-7. If you ever run into an issue with the results loading on the map, or loading too slow, you can export the ‘Stratification’ layer using a task and add it back to the map.
+7. If you ever run into an issue with the results loading on the map, or loading too slowly, you can export the ‘Stratification’ layer using a task and add it back to the map.
-    - Submit a task (‘Export_Stratification’) to create the single-layer stratification in step 5.
+    - Submit a task (‘Export_Stratification’) to create the single-layer stratification (as decsribed above in in step 5).
     - When the task is complete it will turn blue in the ‘Task’ tab.
     ![alt_text](images/CODED/img31.png "image_tooltip")
     - Click on the question mark on the right of the blue task box and click ‘View Asset.
     ![alt_text](images/CODED/img32.png "image_tooltip")
     - Copy the path to the saved asset.
 ![alt_text](images/CODED/img33.png "image_tooltip")
     - Under “Visualization”, paste the path in the box next to “Asset path” and click “Load asset”.
-Three layers should be added to the map: one for all pixels mapped as degradation, one for all pixels mapped as deforestation, and the stratification as styled with the palette in step 3.
+Three layers should be added to the map: one for all pixels mapped as degradation, one for all pixels mapped as deforestation, and the stratification as styled with the palette for the legend in step 3 above.
     ![alt_text](images/CODED/img34.png "image_tooltip")
-    - Select the ‘Toggle time series viewer’ to enable clicking on the map and viewing the respective NDFI time series.
+    - Select the ‘Toggle time series viewer’ to enable clicking on the map to view the NDFI time series.
     - To start to evaluate the results, try clicking on the map for a pixel mapped as degradation (blue) or deforestation (red).
 The time series for that pixel should load on the plot at the bottom of the screen.
 Optionally, use the ‘Y axis min/max’ textboxes to change the y-axis.
 A few extra layers get added to the map including a box indicating where you clicked, the image collection used to create the plot, and the regression model coefficients.
     ![alt_text](images/CODED/img35.png "image_tooltip")